ARI3LUnet/AHA/README.md

 ### WHAT IS THIS ?
 <p>
-AHA (Android Hybrid App) is a emulator full app for android.<br/>
+AHA (Android Hybrid App) is a full emulator app for android.<br/>
-You can use your CMS URL or your Responsive web URL like a Android app.<br/>
+You can use your CMS URL or your responsive web URL like a Android app.<br/>
-<b>NOTE:</b> You need to export this project with Android Studio if you want to install .apk file.<br/>
+<b>NOTE:</b> You need to export this project using Android Studio if you want to install the .apk file.<br/>
 <b>NOTE:</b> If you want just to upload the app.
 Use: Configure on-device developer options

 </p>